Our Distinguished Alumni

 Ronald Millar, Bachelor of Arts,1999, Human Services and Community Planning; Executive Director, Irish International Immigrant Center

 Ronnie Millar is the Executive Director of the Irish International Immigrant Center (IIIC), Boston.
-IIIC assists immigrants from Ireland and from around the world as they integrate into American society, and with partner organizations, promotes reconciliation in Ireland.
-They provide legal, wellness and education services, advocate for systemic change, and facilitate cross-cultural community building.
+IIIC assists immigrants from Ireland and from around the world as they integrate into American society.
+Along with partner organizations they aim to promote reconciliation in Ireland.
+IIIC provides legal, wellness and education services, advocate for systemic change, and facilitate cross-cultural community building.
 An immigrant from County Antrim, Northern Ireland, Ronnie has also served as Center Director at the Corrymeela Center for Peace-Building and Reconciliation in Northern Ireland.
 He came to community work after a 16 year career in the technology sector.

-CPCS has more than 5,000 graduates contributing to livelyhood of the Commonwealth and beyond including:
+CPCS has more than 5,000 graduates contributing to the livelihood of the Commonwealth and beyond, including:

 • Joseph P. Kennedy ’76 – CEO, Citizens Energy Corp.; Former Congressman